 Original Homesteading

-Cathy lives in western Wyoming, where she and her family (7 children) work together to manage several home businesses as well as a garden, dairy goats, milk cows, horses, and chickens.
+Cathy lives in western Wyoming, where she and her family (7 children) work together to manage several home businesses and a garden, dairy goats, milk cows, horses, and chickens.
 She writes about growing your own food, traditional life skills, and real food recipes.

 Boots and Hooves Homestead